-Use the ip dhcp snooping information option global configuration command to enable DHCP option-82 data insertion.
+Use the ip dhcp snooping information option global configuration command on the switch stack or on a standalone switch to enable DHCP option-82 data insertion.
 Use the no form of this command to disable DHCP option-82 data insertion.